solo-io/workshops/gloo/gloo/README.md

 Gloo is a feature-rich, Kubernetes-native ingress controller, and next-generation API gateway.
 Gloo is exceptional in its function-level routing; its support for legacy apps, microservices and serverless; its discovery capabilities; its numerous features; and its tight integration with leading open-source projects.
 Gloo is uniquely designed to support hybrid applications, in which multiple technologies, architectures, protocols, and clouds can coexist.

-The goal of this workshop is to explose some key features of Gloo like traffic management, security, api management.
+The goal of this workshop is to expose some key features of Gloo like traffic management, security, API management.

 ## Lab environment